parente/tott/doc/sessions/express.rst

 .. code-block:: bash

-   curl -X POST --data-urlencode "message=the cheese flies at midnight; next @12 pm tmw under code 123dfjer3" https://192.168.33.10:3000/messages/qwerasidfj98324wer
+   curl -k -X POST --data-urlencode "message=the cheese flies at midnight; next @12 pm tmw under code 123dfjer3" https://192.168.33.10:3000/messages/qwerasidfj98324wer

 Manually test your GET route by visiting https://192.168.33.10:3000/messages/qwerasidfj98324wer in your browser, replacing the last part of the URL with the message ID to retrieve.